History of Indonesia: Tsunami disaster and Aceh peace deal

 On 26 December 2004, a massive earthquake and tsunami devastated parts of northern Sumatra, particularly Aceh.
 Partly as a result of the need for co-operation and peace during the recovery from the tsunami in Aceh, peace talks between the Indonesian government and the Free Aceh Movement (GAM) were restarted.
 Accords signed in Helsinki created a framework for military de-escalation in which the government has reduced its military presence, as members of GAM's armed wing decommission their weapons and apply for amnesty.
-The agreement also allows for Acehnese nationalist forces to form their own party, and other autonomy measures.
+The agreement also allows for local parties to be established, and other autonomy measures.

 Forest and plantation fires

 Since 1997 Indonesia has been struggling to contain forest fires, especially on the islands of Sumatra and Kalimantan.
 Haze occurs annually during the dry season and is largely caused by illegal agricultural fires due to slash-and-burn practices in Indonesia, especially in the provinces of South Sumatra and Riau on Indonesia's Sumatra island, and Kalimantan on Indonesian Borneo.
 The haze that occurred in 1997 was one of the most severe; dense hazes occurred again in 2005, 2006, 2009, 2013, and the worst was in 2015, killing dozens of Indonesians as a result of respiratory illnesses and road accidents due to poor visibility.
 Another 10 people were killed due to smog from forest and land fires.

 In September 2014, Indonesia ratified the ASEAN Agreement on Transboundary Haze Pollution, becoming the last ASEAN country to do so.